How do I Obtain a Substitute Authorization?

 Substitute Authorization vs. Substitute License

-If you have completed a teacher preparation program but are waiting on passing Praxis test scores, or you have not completed your student teaching:
+If you have completed a teacher preparation program but have not completed your student teaching:

 - You do not need to take the substitute authorization course.